jupyter-xeus/xwidgets/docs/source/releasing.rst

 - Stage the changes (``git add``), commit the changes (``git commit``) and add a tag of the form ``Major.minor.patch``.
 It is important to not add any other content to the tag name.
 - Push the new commit and tag to the main repository. (``git push``, and ``git push --tags``)
 - Release xwidgets on conda.
-- Change the binder link in the REAME and commit this change.
+- Update the stable branch to point to the latest tag.